 For as long as government has existed, guaranteeing citizens fair and equitable treatment under the law has been an issue and various protections have been utilized over the years.
 In modern times the public sector Ombudsman, where instituted, has been a successful and valuable guarantor of citizens’ rights.
-By impartial and independent investigation of citizens’ complaints, it have provided an informal and accessible avenue of redress.
+By impartial and independent investigation of citizens’ complaints, it has provided an informal and accessible avenue of redress.

 The first public sector Ombudsman was appointed by the Parliament of Sweden of 1809.
 The Swedish Constitution divided and balanced power between the King and Parliament with the King having executive powers and Parliament retaining legislative power.
 The Ombudsman, who was appointed by and responsible to Parliament, was to protect individual rights against the excesses of the bureaucracy.